PotionSocial/potion-nodejs-example/README.md

 ## Configure

-Open `.example.env` and fill it with your Potion Social Credentials, if you do not own credentials, create a free account on [Potion Social API Builder](https://api.potion.social/ "Potion Social API Builder").
+Open `example.env` and fill it with your Potion Social Credentials, if you do not own credentials, create a free account on [Potion Social API Builder](https://api.potion.social/ "Potion Social API Builder").

 Once done, rename the file to `.env` and run the app.